joerisner/jrisner/src/pages/blog/commonly_used_rails_commands.md

 layout: '../../layouts/BlogPost.astro'
 publishDate: 'November 18, 2022'
 title: 'Tips for commonly used Rails commands'
-description: 'Ruby on Rails has a fantastic CLI out-of-the-box.
-Here are the most commonly used commands along with a few tips to make them even easier to work with.'
+description: 'Here are some of the most commonly used Rails commands along with a few tips to make them even easier to work with.'
-heroImage: '/heros/night_sky.jpg'
+heroImage: '/images/starry_night.webp'
 tags: [rails]
 ---